 Explore the transformation of Jesse Oaks from a modest start to a bustling volleyball hub, as Sean shares insights into the league's evolution, operational strategies, and player engagement, illustrating how dedication and innovation can cultivate a thriving sports community.

-Welcome to Episode #1 of the Sold Out podcast where we interview league organizers across the country for trips and tricks on how to sell out leagues.
+Welcome to Episode #1 of the Sold Out podcast where we interview league organizers across the country for tips and tricks on how to sell out leagues.

 Located in Gages Lake, Illinois, a place nestled between Chicago and Milwaukee, Jesse Oaks has grown from a modest beginning into a hub of volleyball activity that draws teams and players from across the region.
 In this enlightening conversation with Sean, a key figure behind Jesse Oaks, we delve into the multifaceted journey of their volleyball leagues—from their inception in 1998 with just 18 teams to their current status as a year-round beacon of volleyball, hosting upwards of 200 teams in some seasons.